Headquarters House: histories of architecture and enslavement in Jamaica

 Constructed in 1755 by Thomas Hibbert, it is one of the earliest complete examples of Georgian architecture in the Caribbean region.
 Hibbert was born into a wealthy Lancashire family of cotton merchants who were no strangers to the Americas since their textiles widely circulated Atlantic trade ports.

-With its tray-vaulted ceiling and mahogany floors and stairs throughout the whole house, Hibbert’s residence was a modern beauty to Jamaica’s slaving social circles.
+With the success of business, Thomas Hibbert decided to build a Kingston townhouse overlooking the downtown commercial district and harbour.
+With its tray-vaulted ceiling and mahogany floors and stairs throughout the entire house, Hibbert’s residence was a modern beauty to Jamaica’s enslavers.

-In the attic, remnants of an internal rainwater harvesting system as well shelving and partitions point to it being a well-used and functional space.
+In the attic, remnants of an internal rainwater harvesting system as well as shelving and partitions point to it being a well-used and functional space.
 A widow’s walk and crow’s nest on this uppermost floor allowed Hibbert to survey slave ships coming in and out of the port.

 Charity Harry and Thomas Hibbert